wduquette/joe/mdbook/src/grammar.md

 operator, and with a number of Joe statements.

 ```
-pattern         → constantPattern
+pattern         → patternBinding
+                | constantPattern
                 | wildcardPattern
                 | valueBinding
                 | listPattern
                 | mapPattern
-                | instancePattern
+                | namedFieldPattern
-                | recordPattern ;
+                | orderedFieldPattern ;

 ```

-A `subpattern` is a pattern that appears as a subpattern in a larger pattern.
-It can optionally include a binding variable, which will receive the value matched by the subpattern.
+A `patternBinding` is a pattern that binds a subpattern's matched value to a binding variable.  `patternBindings` are disallows as the top pattern in some contexts.

 ```
-subpattern      | (IDENTIFIER "=")? pattern ;
+patternBinding   | IDENTIFIER "@" pattern ;
 ```

 A `constantPattern` matches a literal or computed constant.
 Variables